GabeAlena/MyPortfolio/README.md

 # Update from 17 July 2024
 Finally I made a posibility to add profile photo from user's computer thanks to ChatGPT.
 I'm really over the moon about this feature.
 Also I made some little changes on both my backend and frontend.
 Made a unique link for profile route.
 Oh, and made a picture, also because of ChatGPT, for profile route - when site is trying to get data from backend and person see this picture on the screen while waiting.
 It's a worm, pretty cool.
 And I do want to change all of my cat pictures to worms.
 Let's be honest, for reference, I made cat pictures by myself, my pictures are not exactly what I wanted to see on my site, they are not cool.
 And if ChatGPT can create me what I like and what I want to see on my site it's great.

+# Update from 30 July 2024
+I've just wanted to give user a posibility to add as much inputs as he want to fill his profile.
+But I'm not sure if I need it right now.
+It's not nessesary at the moment.
+Well.
+I guess that the next step is to make a posibility to add photos or videos to news section.
+Actually, as my husband said, it's the main part of my site.
+So, this part have to be perfect.
+And I'm just beating around the bush with this feature.
+It's like if I make this, the game will be over.
+Actually no. But this feature is the main goal.

+P.S.
+I didn't made anything with my code, just wanted to save my present thoughts.